imkevinxu/faithinhumanity/README.md

 ### Local Environment Variables

 App uses a local .env and .env.dev not updated in the git repo to get some environment variables.
-Email Kevin Xu <kevin@imkevinxu.com> to get it
+Email Kevin Xu <kevin@imkevinxu.com> to get the latest version

 ### Workflow